cyberphone/json-canonicalization/README.md

 ### Lexical Ordering

-Property strings either have different characters at some index that is a valid index for both strings, or their lengths are different, or both.
-If they have different characters at one or more index positions, let k be the smallest such index;
+Property strings either have different values at some index that is a valid index for both strings, or their lengths are different, or both.
+If they have different values at one or more index positions, let k be the smallest such index;
-then the string whose character at position k has the smaller value, as determined by using the < operator, lexically precedes the other string.
+then the string whose value at position k has the smaller value, as determined by using the < operator, lexically precedes the other string.

 If there is no index position at which they differ, then the shorter string